Cornell-MAE-UG/fa25-portfolio-ars452-adam/_projects/2026-Client-proposal.md

 ### Design Sketch
 <img src="../../assets/images/GUARD-Sketch.png" width=500px>
+A sketch of the components of our device, detailing the ways in which they connect to allow optimal function.

 ### Functionality Sketch
 <img src="../../assets/images/Harvester pic.png" width=500px>
+Our device is designed to attach to the front of the harvester, as seen here.
+Water is presumed to be stored in a tank located on the harvester itself or be pumped from exisiting irrigation systems into our device.

 ### Component List
 ![Component List]({{ "/assets/images/Bill of Materials.png" | relative_url }}){: .setup-image style="width: 500px"}